 We started looking into screen rooms for the awning, but the only ones that were available had really bad reviews.
 Plus we had already gotten a separate screen room, so we didn’t really want to enclose the awning space.

-That is when we came across the Vista Shade Sun Shades made specifically for 12v electric awnings.
+That is when we came across the Vista Shade Sun Shades made specifically for 12v electric awnings or manual awnings.
 These things are brilliant.
-Not only do they provide a nice shady area blocking out a good deal of the sunlight, they cool the side of the rig saving AC use, and ALSO serve to anchor the awning so that it can stay deployed on much windier days that it can un-anchored.
+Not only do they provide a nice shady area blocking out a great deal of the sunlight, they cool the side of the rig saving AC use.
+They ALSO serve to anchor the awning so that it can stay deployed on much windier days that it can un-anchored.

 Even with the nicest neighbors, you want some privacy.
 RV outdoor shades provide that barrier by blocking most of the visibility from the outside and darkening the space within.

 One thing about RV living- space is always at a premium.
-The RV retractable awning does provide some extra space but adding the screen shade to the RV awning encloses that space and creates real additional living space.
+The RV retractable awning does provide some extra space but adding the RV awning extender encloses that space and creates real additional living space.
 Just add some rugs and furniture and you have a new living room just outside your camper or motorhome.

 This was one of the best purchases we ever made.
 It ensures that we can still enjoy the outdoors despite the hot sun.
-We are able to do homeschool outside, work and just relax and read a book.
+We are able to do homeschool outside, work and just relax and read a book outside the trailer.
 We are asked constantly about our awning by other campers, so here is the information you need in case you want to buy one for your rv before your next camping trip.